CatMaxiMyoga/rust-customlang/README.md

 ### Subtract `-`
 To subtract a value from another, if permitted, write it like this:

 ```
 lhs - rhs;
 ```

-`lsh` and `rhs` are both expressions.
+`lhs` and `rhs` are both expressions.
 If the left type implements subtraction for the right type, this will return the result of that.
 If the left type returns an error for the right type, or it returns an error for this operator, it will result in an error.
 ```